EY4542 - Saw PANASONIC - Free user manual and instructions

 Because cutting metal creates sparks;

-- Do not use tool near any flammable substance or in an area where flammable substances are used.
+Always use safety goggles.
+Do not use the tool near any flammable substance or in an area where flammable substances are used.
 Fire and burn injury could result.

-- Never engage the spindle lock while blade is running, or engage in an effort to stop the tool.
+- Never engage the spindle lock while the blade is running, or engage it in an effort to stop the tool.
 Never turn the switch on when the spindle lock is engaged.
 Serious damage to your tool will result.

 [Battery Pack]